Diana King: Personal life

+King gave birth to a daughter, Shalamar Diana Wright, when they were sixteen.
 King was previously married to their tour manager Orville Aris, with whom they share a son, born in 1996.
 In June 2012, King came out as a lesbian via Facebook, stating: "I answer now, not because it's anyone's business but because it feels right with my soul and I believe by not answering or hiding it all these years somehow makes it appear as if I am ashamed of it or that I believe it is wrong."
-They have 15 siblings, but due to King coming out, they are now only close to one.
-King came out to themself in their 20s, but it took a decade for King to be comfortable with it publicly, for any backlash towards their daughter and son.
-King was honoured for their bravery on 16, December 2012 and was presented with the prestigious "Vanguard Award" at the Out Music Awards in Las Vegas.
-King is the first Jamaican artist to ever publicly come out.
+King has 15 siblings, but since coming out are now only close to one, as of 2016.
+King realized they were gay in their twenties, but it took a decade to become comfortable with it publicly, for fear of backlash towards their children.
+King was honoured for their bravery on 16 December 2012 and was presented with the Vanguard Award at the Out Music Awards in Las Vegas.
+King was the first openly gay Jamaican artist.

-In January 2018, King announced that they had married their long-time girlfriend, Jamaican violinist Mijanne Webster.
-On September 12, 2018 they announced via Twitter that they identified as non-binary.
-In 2020, King stated that they used he/him, she/her, and they/them pronouns, but in 2022, King changed their pronouns to exclusively use they/them.
+In January 2018, King announced that they had married their long-time girlfriend, the Jamaican violinist Mijanne Webster.
+In 2018, King came out as non-binary and created a GoFundMe campaign to raise money for top surgery.
+On August 5, 2021, King announced that their daughter, Shalamar, had died after being taken off life support.
+King holds both Jamaican and US citizenship.

-In August 2021, they announced via Twitter the death of their daughter, Shalamar Diana Wright (1987-2021), who was born when King was sixteen.
-Mijanne also tweeted to commemorate Shalamar and thank her for accepting Mijanne as part of her family.

-King holds both Jamaican and US citizenships.